-Fury leveling is focused on killing quickly and effectively through extremely fast attack speeds combined with a high critical and +hit rate, if possible.
-These stats combine to generate a blender-speed whirlwind of (insert two weapons of choice) when mowing down mobs.
+Fury leveling is focused on killing quickly and effectively through extremely fast attack speeds combined with a high critical rate, if possible.
+These generates a blender-speed whirlwind of (insert two weapons of choice) when mowing down mobs.

 Bloodthirst becomes your basic attack at level 10 and it adds a small heal, which reduces some downtime.
 Downtime is probably least with this build as well, lending itself to taking down opposition with minimal time spent and thus lessening the time the enemy spends beating on you, always helpful.

 When combined with bandaging, this reduces downtime to almost nil.
 Although the traditional build of fury is indeed dual-wield, there is also the variant of two-handed fury that boasts a leveling speed somewhere between that of dual-wield and an arms build, yet for many this difference in play style is more interesting/more fun for leveling regardless.

 All in all this is a good change of style/pace for those tired of dual-wield or being slaughtered by other players frequently.
-Still, for those seeking to maximize leveling speeds, go fury.
+Still, for those seeking to maximize leveling speeds, go Fury.
 If you’re PvP leveling then stick with Arms.
 You’ll do fine in the quests and you’ll do better on the battlefields.

 When teaming frequently (for instances and raids) this becomes an entirely different matter.
 Any warrior with some good friends, seeking to spend more time in instances than outside, will find protection suddenly that much more viable.

-With the introduction of the Dungeon Finder tool the Protection Warrior can level quickly as tanks.
+With the introduction of the Dungeon Finder tool, some time back, the Protection Warrior can level quickly as tanks.
 Tanks also have very short wait times for the dungeon queues, this means that if you like to tank and you’re fine with dungeons then that short queue time will make the Protection Warrior the fastest leveling warrior of them all.